Primrose Azelhart

 Primrose Azelhart (プリムロゼ・エゼルアート, Purimuroze Ezeruāto) is a fictional character in the 2018 video game Octopath Traveler, where she serves as one of its eight protagonists.
 She was designed by character designer Naoki Ikushima, and is a dancer seeking information about the murder of her father and the fall of House Azelhart, a quest that takes her to various locations across the world.

 Primrose was one of the first characters introduced, alongside Olberic, in Octopath Travelers demo, and was intended to have a more heavy and adult story, with her writer, Kakunoshin Futsuzawa, using Game of Thrones as a basis.
 A character in Octopath Traveler II, Agnea Bristarni, was designed to be a dancer whose disposition is "cheerful and sunny" to contrast Primrose.

-Primrose has been criticized for her role in Octopath, with criticism pointed at the conflicting nature of her as a seductress and the sexism and misogyny that her plot is built around.
-She was also criticized for how her story is used to depict the world as being terrible for women.

 Concept and creation

 Primrose was created for the 2018 video game Octopath Traveler, designed by character designer Naoki Ikushima and written by Kakunoshin Futsuzawa.
 She is a dancer who is seeking information on and revenge for the murder of her father.
 Primrose is described by sound producer Yasunori Nishiki as having a femininity that exudes sadness and melancholy.
 Primrose's story is themed around revenge, but the creators wanted to create a sense of wistfulness as well for her music theme.
 They added metallic sounds to the theme to represent a desert setting.
 Futsuzawa wrote her scenario to be heavy and adult, having watched Game of Thrones, making Primrose a character who emphasizes both her feminine charm and strength in the face of human filth.
 She and fellow Octopath protagonist Olberic were made playable in the first demo due to their relative proximity to other characters and for them showing the appeal of the game's mechanics best.
 She was one of the game's earliest characters created, and she went through a number of different scenarios, including one where she was a female soldier named Shannon.
 Octopath Traveler II introduces a Dancer character named Agnea Bristarni, who Ikushima intentionally gave a "cheerful and sunny disposition" to contrast Primrose's "dark past."
 She is voiced by Laura Post in the English version of Octopath Traveler.